Universal Deformations of a Curve and a Differential: Deformations of hyperelliptic curves with one differential

+Our arguments carry over to the $\sigma$-symmetric case, yielding the following analogue to Theorem~\ref{t4}: \begin{Corollary} Let $(X,\dfx,\sigma)$ be a symmetric triple as in Definition~\ref{def:triple}.
+Then for each basis $g_l$ as above, \eqref{eq:universal 1a} defines a universal local $x$-deformation in the category of local $x$-deformations of $(X,\dfx,\sigma)$ defined in Definition~\ref{def:deformation sigma}. \end{Corollary} If $(X,\dfx,\sigma)$ is hyperelliptic, then the arithmetic genus of the quotient of the fibres by $\sigma$ is constant along a deformation.
+This means that all fibres are hyperelliptic with hyperelliptic involution $\sigma$.

-and the corresponding local deformation is independent of the choice of $\sigma $-symmetric basis $ g_l $.
-Our arguments carry over to the hyperelliptic case, yielding the following analog to Theorem~\ref{t4}: \begin{Corollary} Let $(X,\Theta,y_q)$ be hyperelliptic and locally planar as described above.
-Then~\eqref{eq:universal 1a} defines a universal local deformation $ (X,\Theta,_q)\hookrightarrow(Z,\Theta_Z,y_{Y,q})\twoheadrightarrow\Tm_0 $ of $(X,\Theta,y_q)$. \end{Corollary} If we additionally require $ (X, \Theta, y_q) $ to be real with respect to an anti-holomorphic involution $\eta $, as in Definition~\ref {definition:single}(c), then $\eta$ lifts to an involution of~\eqref{eq:universal 1a}.
-By restricting to the fixed point set $\Tm ^\R $ of $\eta$ acting on $\Tm$ describes a universal local deformation of real hyperelliptic locally planar data $ (X, \Theta, y_q) $.
-In particular this includes the periodic solutions of the KdV equation and of the sinh-Gordon equation.
+If we additionally require $(X,\dfx,\sigma)$ to be real with respect to an anti-holomorphic involution $\eta$, as in Definition~\ref {definition:single}(c), then $\eta$ lifts to an involution of~\eqref{eq:universal 1a}.
+By restricting to the fixed point set $\Tm_{0,\sigma,\mathbb{R}}$ of $\eta$ acting on $\Tm_{0,\sigma}$, \eqref{eq:universal 1a} describes a universal object in the category of local $x$-deformations of hyperelliptic triples $(X,dx,\sigma)$, where the deformations are required to be real with respect to $\eta$.
+In particular this includes the simply periodic solutions of the KdV, sinh-Gordon, sine-Gordon and NLS equations.
 In \cite{G-S-1} the space of spectral curves is investigated as a covering with respect to the local parameters $t\in\Tm$.
-For real periodic solutions of the KdV equation they are globally one-to-one \cite{MO:75,Korotyaev:08}.
+For real periodic solutions of the KdV equation, $t\in \mathcal{T}$ provides a global parameter of the space of spectral curves \cite{MO:75,Korotyaev:08}.
 In \cite{H-K-S-3} these deformations are applied to the periodic solutions of the sinh-Gordon equation.
 We shall discuss these and other examples in more detail in forthcoming work.